neelimagprasad/cse_110/index.md

 > Genius is one percent inspiration and ninety-nine percent perspiration.

-In the words of Abraham Lincoln:

-> Pardon my French

 Any pieces of informal code I write will be available on my page and can be used and edited using the command `git clone`

 I love learning new programming languages.
 Below are a list of the ones that I am comfortable with, and some that I would like to be more comfortable with by the end of this year.